alexeevdv/yii2-recaptcha-widget/README.md

 public $tabindex;

 /**
  * Optional.
-The name of your callback function to be executed when the user submits a successful CAPTCHA response.
+The name of your callback function, executed when the user submits a successful response.
- * The user's response, g-recaptcha-response, will be the input for your callback function.
+ * The g-recaptcha-response token is passed to your callback.
- * @var string
+ * @var string|JsExpression
  */
 public $callback;

 /**
  * Optional.
-The name of your callback function to be executed when the recaptcha
+The name of your callback function, executed when the reCAPTCHA response expires
- * response expires and the user needs to solve a new CAPTCHA.
+ * and the user needs to re-verify.
- * @var string
+ * @var string|JsExpression
  */
 public $expiredCallback;

+/**
+ * Optional.
+The name of your callback function, executed when reCAPTCHA encounters an error
+ * (usually network connectivity) and cannot continue until connectivity is restored.
+If you specify
+ * a function here, you are responsible for informing the user that they should retry.
+ * @var string|JsExpression
+ */
+public $errorCallback;

 /**
  * Optional.
 Forces the widget to render in a specific language